 Popiah (Spring Roll)

 Popiah or spring roll.
 It can be the whitish wet version or the brownish fried ones.
 These spring rolls are popular local delicacies.
-The ingredients can include but not limited to eggs, prawns, turnip, carrots, peanuts, lettuce, parsley, garlic, bean sprout, sweet sauce, chilli paste (the quantity depends on spicy you want it to be) that are wrapped in popiah skin which is paper thin wheat flour to hold all or some of these ingredients!
-Some vendors will add a bit of crunchy bits to make it more crispy.
+The ingredients can include but not limited to eggs, prawns, turnip, carrots, peanuts, lettuce, parsley, garlic, bean sprout, sweet sauce, chilli paste (the quantity of chilli paste depends on the spiciness that you want it to be) that are wrapped in popiah skin which is paper thin wheat flour to hold all or some of these ingredients!
+Many people think it is the skin that makes or break a popiah.
+And the filling need to be well-drained before being tightly rolled or wrapped.
+The popiah still need to be moist but not soggy.
+Some vendors will add a dash of crushed peanut bits to make it crispy.

 Kway Guan Huat Popiah